-The UK’s National Parks and Forest Holidays are working together on ‘National Park Futures’, a 5-year programme that will connect over 20,000 young people with nature.
+The UK’s National Parks and Forest Holidays continue to work together on ‘National Park Futures’, a 5-year programme that will connect over 20,000 young people with nature.
 The aim is to inspire the next generation to care for and protect our precious National Parks, as well as improving their well-being through time spent in nature.

-Forest Holidays offer is based around connecting people with nature and the areas they are visiting.
+It’s a holiday where you can unwind in nature, knowing the forest is properly looked-after too.
+Forest Holidays offers a unique and special way to enjoy the forest and help people reconnect with nature.
+Because these connections are good for people and good for nature.
+You don’t just visit the forest, you really feel it, and the only place you can really find that Forest Feeling is on a Forest Holiday.
 Over 97%* of guests feel that a Forest Holidays break has a positive impact on their well-being and connected them with nature and 85.4%* of guests spend time exploring the local area (*CSN scores, June 2019).
-Find out more about Forest Holidays.